 iOS 16 introduces a new way of sharing photos with friends and family.
-With iCloud Shared Photo Library, coming to the iPhone this fall with the iOS 16 software update, you'll be able to pool all your photos in one place, exchanging memories with an audience of your choosing.
+With iCloud Shared Photo Library, now available as part of October iOS 16.1 update, you can pool all your photos in one place, exchanging memories with an audience of your choosing.

 How to Set Up an iCloud Shared Photo Library

 One way the iCloud Shared Photo Library differs from existing shared libraries in the current version of iOS is how you set things up.
 Standard shared libraries are created in the Photos app on your iPhone.
-But according to people who used the iOS 16 developer beta, you create your iCloud Shared Photo Library from within the Settings app, adjusting one of the Photos settings.
+For an iCloud Shared Photo Library, you head to the Settings app, adjusting one of the Photos settings.
+(Our guide on how to set up an iCloud Shared Photo Library has more details.

 Launching your iCloud Shared Photo Library is as simple as toggling on a switch.
-From there, you're prompted to add people to share photos with — up to six people can be part of a shared library.
+From there, you're prompted to add people to share photos with — a total six people can be part of a shared library.
+(That total includes you, so essentially you're able to invite five other people.)

 Once you've settled on who you'll share with, it's a matter of deciding what you'll be sharing.
 You can include your entire photos library, if you want, but there's also an option to choose by people features in photos or photos from a set range of dates (or both, if you prefer).